Log in

 We're managing the Aerotropolis initial precincts' drainage networks in partnership with Penrith City and Liverpool City councils, who will manage the non-trunk drainage stormwater network within the roads and streets.

 Stormwater infrastructure requires significant investment.
 We will deliver investment gradually over the next 10–20 years in alignment with the predicted completion of the precincts.
-This will minimise and manage the impacts of development in the Aerotropolis as it occurs.
+This will minimise and manage the impacts of development as it occurs.

 The bonding amount acts as financial security.
 It ensures that all developments across the Aerotropolis initial precincts contribute to the cost of providing stormwater services.
-It also allows us to progress Section 73 compliance certificates for developments proceeding before registered Development Servicing Plans are in place.
+It also allows us to progress Section 73 compliance certificates for developments proceeding before registered DSPs are in place.

-A bonding rate of $1.019 million per developable hectare ($FY25) has been set based on efficiencies and learnings from IPART's review of the Mamre Road Precinct scheme.
-It is 40% less than initial estimates and will increase each year in line with CPI.
+A bonding rate of $1,043,456 million per developable hectare ($FY26) has been set based on efficiencies and learnings from IPART's review of the Mamre Road Precinct scheme.
+The bonding rate will increase each year in line with CPI.

-We're working to further optimise the design and configuration for the scheme while we maintain a focus on achieving the waterway health targets and adopting what we've learnt from the Mamre Road Precinct.
+We're working to further optimise the design and configuration for the scheme while we focus on achieving the waterway health targets and adopting what we've learnt from the Mamre Road Precinct.
 As a result, the bonding amount may change as we continue to work with developers and the government.
-We'll regularly review the bond amount and may update it to reflect future scheme costs.
+We'll regularly review the bond amount, and may update it to reflect future scheme costs.

-In late 2025, once planning is complete, we will publicly exhibit draft Development Servicing Plans and associated infrastructure charges before registering them with IPART.
-We may register more than one Development Servicing Plan for the Aerotropolis initial precincts based on final scheme designs and configurations.
+In late 2025, once planning is complete, we will publicly exhibit draft DSPs and associated infrastructure charges before registering them with IPART.
+We may register more than one DSP for the Aerotropolis initial precincts based on final scheme designs and configurations.

 Our approach to stormwater infrastructure contribution bonding reflects our commitment to delivering efficient and timely investment in the Aerotropolis precincts to support urban development.
 If you're planning developments in the Aerotropolis initial precincts, engage with us as soon as possible.
 We need to explore how to optimise and integrate your development with the stormwater scheme to minimise costs and maximise developable land while achieving the waterway health objectives.

-Call 13 20 92 8am–5:30pm Monday to Friday (except public holidays) and ask for the City, Growth & Development team, or email aerostormwater@sydneywater.com.au.
+Contact the relevant case manager.
+Or call 13 20 92 8am–5:30pm Monday to Friday (except public holidays) and ask for the City, Growth & Development team.
+Or email aerostormwater@sydneywater.com.au.

 If you're constructing works that we require, your design needs to be certified before you can start work.
 All design work should be consistent with the draft Stormwater scheme infrastructure design guideline: Western Sydney and its appendices:

 We'll list the area's stormwater schemes for developers here as they're finalised.
-You can find out more about the Western Sydney Aerotropolis Stormwater project in Sydney Water Talk.
+Find out more about the Western Sydney Aerotropolis Stormwater project.

 Policy applies to the Mamre Road and Aerotropolis initial precincts and prepared in consultation with industry and government stakeholders.
 Stipulates how developers will be reimbursed for design and construction of regional stormwater infrastructure on our behalf in these precincts.* |